 D. All front and rear bumper covers must be painted the same color as the car including bolts and rivets.

-20F- 3.12 BODY TEMPLATES- Templates may be used.
+20F- 3.12 BODY TEMPLATES- Templates may be used for inspection and reference purposes.
 The decision of SMS Officials is final.
 All vertical body measurements are measured at cars race ready ride height.

 20F- 4- GENERAL ENGINE REQUIREMENTS-